zyedidia/Literate/README.md

 You can view the main website about Literate [here] (http://zbyedidia.webfactional.com/literate) including complete [documentation] (http://zbyedidia.webfactional.com/literate/manual.php).

+If you want to see what features I am working on, check out my [Todolist](src/TodoList.txt).

 # Installation

 The compiler is made with Lua.
 When you download the repository, run `./install.sh platform` where platform one of the following supported platforms: `aix` `bsd` `c89` `generic` `linux` `macosx` `mingw` `posix` `solaris` and a local version of lua will be installed and used for Lit.